Unforgiven (2002): Background

 Unforgiven was first held by World Wrestling Entertainment (WWE) as the 21st In Your House pay-per-view (PPV) in April 1998.
 Following the discontinuation of the In Your House series in February 1999, Unforgiven branched off as its own PPV in September that year, becoming WWE's annual September PPV.
-The 2002 event was the fifth event in the Unforgiven chronology and took place on September 22 at Staples Center in Los Angeles, California.
+The 2002 event was the fifth event in the Unforgiven chronology and took place on September 22 at the Staples Center in Los Angeles, California.
 It was also the first held under the WWE name, as the promotion was renamed from World Wrestling Federation (WWF) to WWE in May.
 It was also the first Unforgiven held during the first brand extension that was introduced in March, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
 The 2002 event in turn featured wrestlers from both brands.